 The working group also proposes that system size be measured for purposes of the exemption threshold using megavolt-amperes (MVA) instead of MW.
 The change from MW to MVA reflects inverters and transformers increasingly being rated in MVA rather than in MW.

-In addition, the working group recommends that the threshold level be measured against the nameplate capacity of the proposed system rather than the system’s anticipated net export.
+In addition, some members of the working group recommend that the threshold level be measured against the nameplate capacity of the proposed system rather than the system’s anticipated net export.
 Measuring net export involves comparing expected production with the customer’s historic hourly electricity consumption, and this can lead to disputes and uncertainty.
 Although net export is the more relevant metric for measuring the impact on the system caused by the proposed generator, using the nameplate capacity as the trigger for study exemption would make the rule much easier to administer for both utilities and project developers.
 In most cases, it would result in a lower effective threshold than one based on net export, but project developers consider this change to be worthwhile in order to increase predictability and reduce procedural burden.
+As explained further below, the Interstate Renewable Energy Council (IREC) has a different proposal on how to measure the size threshold.

 To implement these recommendations, the working group proposes the following edits to Section G.3.a of Rule 21: